What is SLAM (Simultaneous Localisation and Mapping)?

 The Nexxis approach

-Developed in partnership with CSIRO, the CATpack is a SLAM based 3D scanning system with over 11 years of research and development.
+Developed by CSIRO’s Data61 Robotics and Autonomous Systems Group, the CATpack is a SLAM based 3D scanning system leveraging over 15 years of SLAM research and development.
 Mounting this on one of Nexxis’ robotic crawlers within their fleet allows them to offer unique 3D scanning abilities for their clients.
 Enabling the internal scanning of assets without breaking the barrier of CSE.

 Nexxis are committed to innovating through technology to enhance and deliver the best solutions and user experience, as well as always striving to improve inspection efficiency and maximise vital data collection.